 4. Grandchild or Grandchildren

-6. Name of pet (you may chose to leave assets to you pet or pets)
+6. Name of pet (you may choose to leave assets to your pet or pets)

 7. Business Partner

-8. Friend or friends that you may chose to leave asset(s) to
+8. Friend or friends that you may choose to leave asset(s) to

 10. Organizations or Charities that you are passionate about